brave/brave-core/README.md

 ## Initial Limitations

 - Catalog is downloaded twice upon startup
-- Pages should not be classified when restoring tabs for Brave Ads
 - For Linux:
     - In "debug" mode, notifications cause crashes
     - Foreground/Background notifications aren't implemented on Brave Core